How do fiscal policy and monetary policy interact in the short run?

 Expansionary fiscal policy increases the national deficit (and national debt) and causes crowding out.
-The demand for loanable funds increases (or the supply decreases), and the real interest rate increases.
+The demand for loanable funds increases (or the supply decreases), and interest rates increase.

 Monetary policy has the opposite effect on interest rates as fiscal policy.
-Expansionary monetary policy causes an increase in the money supply; which decreases the nominal interest rate.
-Contractionary monetary policy decreases the money supply which increases the nominal interest rate.
+Expansionary monetary policy decreases interest rates while contractionary monetary policy increases interest rates.